-To gather authority, power, and influence literally means to get everyone in the same room (or at least on the same phone call) and to follow the 6 steps of effective decision-making as a team.
+To get everyone in the same room (or at least on the same phone call) and to follow the 6 steps of effective decision-making as a team.
 It does not mean to periodically ping the authority, power, and influence and update them on your progress.
 Nor does it mean to inform them once a decision has been made.
 To reduce the resistance to change, you need to involve them in the decision-making process itself.
-Why can’t you periodically just ping the authority, power, and influence of your progress?
+Why?
 For the same reason that lawyers do not conduct a jury trial independently and then report their findings for the jury to decide upon.
 A fair trial couldn’t work this way.
-The coalesced authority, power, and influence must all participate in the decision-making process firsthand.
 Notice too that, if a jury member, lawyer, or judge can’t make the day of the trial, then the trial is postponed.
-Similarly, if you can’t get the authority, power, and influence in the room or on the phone at the same time, you would be well served to postpone the meeting to a later date.
+Similarly, if you can’t get the right people in the room or on the phone at the same time, you would be well served to postpone the meeting to a later date.
 If you try to press ahead, you’ll likely end up increasing the resistance to change, not decreasing it.

 Step 1: Set the Stage